-Alison Altemus is Grants Manager for Eden Hall Foundation.
+Alison Altemus is Information & Program Manager for Eden Hall Foundation.
 She works closely with the Program Officer and Executive Director to improve and streamline the grantmaking process.
 She was responsible for moving the grants application and reporting process online.
 What’s more, Alison researches and implements best practices and ensures that all grantees are fully supported throughout the grant lifecycle.

 Born and raised in the South Hills, Alison moved into the city to attend the University of Pittsburgh.
 At Pitt, she earned a bachelor’s degree in history and a master’s degree in library and information science, with a concentration on archives, preservation and records management.